Armenian Revolutionary Federation in Iran: Iranian Constitutional Revolution

 The most important episode of the ARF in Iranian history happened during the Iranian Constitutional Revolution.
 Members of the ARF were individually involved with the constitutionalist faction since 1906.
-Further commitment of the ARF to the constitutional cause was fueled by the Ottoman incursions into Iranian Azerbaijan, and the overal pillaging of Armenian villages in the region.
+Further commitment of the ARF to the constitutional cause was fueled by the Ottoman incursions into Iranian Azerbaijan, and the overall pillaging of Armenian villages in the region.
 In 1907, during the Fourth General Congress, a voting was done by the ARF leaders to discuss the ARF's open and official involvement in the Constitutional Revolution.
 With 25 votes in favour and 1 in absentia, the ARF now was officially involved in the happening.
 In 1908 and early 1909, amidst the Iranian Constitutional Revolution, Armenian battalions and fighters formed crucial portions of the revolutionary forces led by Sattar Khan and Baqer Khan, and they played a pivotal role in the efforts of the constitutionalists to gain control of various parts of Iranian Azerbaijan.
 Fedayi Nikol Duman was involved in the defense of Tabriz leading the constitutional defense, until December 1911, when the Russian forces completely defeated them.
 In the ensuing period following the successful Russian capture of the city, many constitutionalists were executed and arrested, which therefore included some ARF members.

 Yeprem Khan, a member of the Persian A.R.F. since 1896, played also an immense role in the revolutionary efforts, and is considered a national hero in Iran.

 In 1921, ARF actions against the Sovietization of Russian Armenia were completely crushed.
 As a result, some 10,000 ARF party leaders, fighters, intellectuals (and their families) crossed the Iranian border to find shelter there.
 The direct result of their presence was that the ARF would ensure its predominance over the other Armenian parties active in Iran, and therefore over the complete Armenian community as a whole (which itself was centered around the Armenian Apostolic Church).